espressomd/espresso/doc/sphinx/analysis.rst

 |es| provides two concepts of system analysis:

 - :ref:`Direct analysis routines`: The :mod:`espressomd.analyze` module provides
-  online-calculation of specialized local and global observables with calculation and data accumulation performed in the core.
+  methods to calculate specialized local and global observables.
-- :ref:`Observables framework`: This provides a more flexible concept of in-core analysis, where a certain observable (:ref:`Available observables`), a rule for data accumulation (:ref:`Accumulators`) and/or correlation (:ref:`Correlations`) can be defined.
+- :ref:`Observables framework`: This provides a more flexible concept of on-the-fly trajectory analysis, where an observable (:ref:`Available observables`) and a rule for data accumulation (:ref:`Accumulators`) or correlation (:ref:`Correlations`) can be attached to the system as a callback function to record system properties as a time series, an average, or a correlation.

 .. _Direct analysis routines: